joseasoler/tradergen/README.md

 **Technology:** Has components and materials required for high technology devices.
 Present in bulk and exotic orbital traders.

+**Wealthy:** This trader has been successful or lucky in the past, and has more silver than usual in stock.
+This specialization is rare, but it is present in all orbital traders.

 ### Trader changes

 **Increased variety of alcoholic beverages (requires mods adding other alcohol types):** Bulk orbital trader, slaver orbital trader, outlander settlements, outlander bulk goods caravan.